krisztin/krisztin.github.io/_posts/2018-05-02-switch-to-ubuntu.markdown

 Ubuntu on
 ----

-So yes, a few days ago I’ve made the jump.
+A few days ago I’ve finally made the jump.
 Didn’t go for dual but went straight ahead purging Windows completely.
-Since then I got into a bootloop (not Ubuntu’s fault, my stupid Acer BIOS is just plain horrid) and lost sound (again, not Ubuntu’s fault, I’ve got a bit trigger happy and deleted a system folder...long story.
+Since then I got into a bootloop (not Ubuntu’s fault, but on a related note, it's so much fun trying to troubleshoot a bootloop on an SSD /s) and lost sound (again, not Ubuntu’s fault, I’ve got a bit trigger happy and deleted a system folder...long story.
 I’ve fixed it).

 **First impressions**
-It smells a lot like Apple - really don’t like the whole dock concept that it has to be seperate from the system tray.
+It smells a lot like Apple - and I don't mean Unix but the looks.
+Really don’t like the whole dock concept, that it has to be seperate from the system tray.
+Such a waste of screen space.
 The GUI doesn’t give you much access to the things behind the scenes.
 I have no clue about my drivers, what hardware Linux can see etc. I’m sure there’s a way to tickle it out of the command line but I am a lazy and visual person who’d prefer to click it out.
 Spotify on Windows is pretty much the king.
 Having to only hover over the icon on the tray and be able to control the thing is the definition of user-friendly design.
 On the Mac I have to right click and on Linux first click the clock.
 Did I mention I am lazy?

-Despite my small gripes, however, I am keen to continue this journey!
+Despite my small gripes however, I am keen to continue this journey!

 *Written on my Ubuntu machine*